Writing Properties for ink! Contracts

 Inside your file.rs

-if your contract, and to
+in your contract, and

 put